slackorama/sethmason.com/content/2008-06-10-machine-specific-startup-files-in-bash.markdown

 Title: Machine specific startup files in BASH
 Tags: bash, configuration

-Here’s a helpful tip if you use a couple of different machines and need specific things set up on a specific machine.
+Here's a helpful tip if you use a couple of different machines and need specific things set up on a specific machine.

 Just add the following to your